UConn vs Saint Mary's (CA) Players to Watch - Second Round

 Saint Mary's (CA)'s Last Game

-In its previous game, Saint Mary's (CA) defeated VCU on Friday, 63-51.
-Alex Ducas scored a team-high 17 points (and added four assists and eight boards).
+On Friday, in its last game, Saint Mary's (CA) defeated VCU 63-51.
+With 17 points, Alex Ducas was its high scorer.

 |Name